dissyulina/trivia-world/README.md

       * The hero image on the landing page
 2. [Vecteezy](https://www.vecteezy.com)
    - By kevenodes: The wheel image (and edited by the developer)
+   - By Dooder: The image on the Achievement Page
 3. [Flaticon](https://www.flaticon.com)
    - By Smashicon: The topic icons used on the Achievement page
    - By Vectors Market: Numbers icons used on the How To Play page